 Once inside, what we saw from there was one heavenly view.
 God, I have never been left this speechless.

-But I don’t know how, we reached a cemetry on the beach.
+But I don’t know how we reached a cemetery on the beach.
 This beach had no signs of human settlements near it.

-I got back and decided to pin these places on the map or may be do a li’l research to know their names and location.
+I got back and decided to pin these places on the map or maybe do a li’l research to know their names and location.
 But then I immediately dropped this idea.
-Some places should remain as they are perceived – unknown and just in the memories.
+Some areas should remain as they are perceived – unknown and just in the memories.

 The first thing was this extremely sweet Kao Tom Mud which is made of rice, coconut milk and banana.
 These are served, tied with bamboo stripe.